busterswt/openstack-networking/One - Neutron Flat Networking.md

 ```

 Depending on the model of switch, your switchports may be unmanaged or in vlan 1 by default.
 With the flat networking model, your gateway and hosts must simply sit in the same vlan or broadcast domain; the vlan ID itself is irrelevant.
 There’s a good chance your servers have their IP configured directly on eth0.
-In order to utilize Neutron, the hosts must have a network bridge configured.
+To utilize Neutron, the hosts must have a network bridge configured.
 This can be accomplished one of two ways:

 -	Configure a bridge containing eth0
 -	Configure a bridge containing another interface

-The first option allows for the use of a single interface on the nodes.
-There are plenty of cases where one may prefer to use other interfaces or configure multiple bridges, however.
-For this example, I’ll use a single interface and move the IP from eth0 to the bridge.
+The first option enables you to use a single interface on the nodes.
+However, there are plenty of cases where you may prefer to use other interfaces or configure multiple bridges.
+For this example, I’ll use a single interface and move the IP address from eth0 to the bridge.

 Below is what a default eth0 configuration might look like:

 ```